Fair Cake-Cutting among Families: Related Work

-Besides land division, family preferences are important in matching markets, too.
-For example, when matching doctors to hospitals, usually a husband and a wife want to be matched to the same hospital.
+Besides fair division, family preferences are important in matching markets, too.
+For example, when matching doctors to hospitals, usually a husband and a wife who are both doctors want to be matched to the same hospital.
 This issue poses a substantial challenge to stable-matching mechanisms \citep{Klaus2005Stable,Klaus2007Paths,Kojima2013Matching,ashlagi2014stability}.

+The idea of satisfying a certain fairness notion for only a certain fraction of the population, rather than unanimously, has also been studied in the context of matching markets.
+For example, \citet{ortega2018social} proves that, when two matching markets are merged and a stable matching mechanism is run, it is impossible to attain monotonic improvement for everyone, but it is possible to attain monotonic improvement for at least half the population.